The Article in 60 Seconds

 You see it: It’s sleek and shiny, with promises of high performance and upgrades galore.
 You try it out; some parts didn’t work as you expected, but you figure it out.
 And now you’re headed to exactly where you need to go.
 Your customers have the same expectations when seeing, testing, and using your website.
 Do you deliver?
 It should be visually appealing, making them want to try it.
 It should be intuitive and do everything they need it to, quickly and completely.
 And it doesn’t happen by accident.

-UX is all about guiding the user through an intentional experience that delivers the content they want to find (solving their problem) in a manner consistent with your customer’s daily business.
+B2B tech UX design is all about guiding the user through an intentional experience that delivers the content they want to find (solving their problem) in a manner consistent with your customer’s daily business.
 To ensure you’re meeting expectations for every task, you need to map the user experience.

 Similar to the buyer’s journey — yet so very different — the user journey should capture every task, every pain point, every possible problem and solution.
 Only by diving deep and ensuring your product meets these needs can you really understand what your user needs and will experience.